ethai98/ethai98.github.io/_pages/about.md

 I graduated *summa cum laude* and received my B.A. in Political Science from the University of California, Davis.
 Growing up, neither my parents nor I had envisioned that I would be the first in the family to pursue a Ph.D.
 Knowing the difficulties all too well, I seek to lower the barrier of higher education for first-generation students, make political science accessible, and encourage more first-generation students to pursue a Ph.D. degree.

-My [personal statement](/_personal_statement/) (originally written in submission for a diversity pre-doctoral fellowship) paints a brief picture of my journey as a first-generation Ph.D. student.
+My [personal statement](/_personal_statement/) (originally written for submission to a diversity pre-doctoral fellowship application) paints a brief picture of my journey as a first-generation Ph.D.

 In my free time, I enjoy making ceramics ([Instagram](https://www.instagram.com/ericthaiceramics/)), watching movies and TV shows, traveling, and working out at the gym.